Rodney Elton, 2nd Baron Elton: Marriages and children

+Elton was married to Anne Frances Tilney, daughter of Brigadier Robert Tilney, on 18 September 1958.
+They had four children.
 Following a divorce in 1979, on 24 August 1979 Elton married Susan Richenda Gurney (born 1937), daughter of Hugh Gurney and a granddaughter of Lancelot Carnegie.
 There are no children of this marriage.
-Richenda was a Lady of the Bedchamber to Elizabeth II until The Queen’s death in 2022.
+Richenda was a Lady of the Bedchamber to Elizabeth II until The Queen's death in 2022.